titledk/ttools-core/README.md

 _Terminal Tools_ will be installed in your repository root.
 Once installed, run `./ttools`, and you'll be presented with a list of options.

+The `ttools-core` module contains the very basics - libraries, menu, and a means to easily ssh into your specific servers.
-The `ttools-core` module only contains libraries, and menu.
-You'll need additional modules for the actual functionality.
-We're planning to port the following functionality over from already existing code, but there should be many more use cases:
+The idea is for everything else to be added via modules.
+We're planning to port the following functionality over to modules from already existing code, but there should be many more use cases:

 * easy deployment of your SilverStripe sites
 * one-click sync of your local site with your production site